matias-vazquez/SistemasEmbebidos/LSE05/README.md

 ![1i2 detect screen](img/fig03.png)

-**Report all the required steps and the printout of each step.**

-Inside folder *bcm2835*, go to the I<sup>2</sup>C example following the route *bcm2835-1.58/examples/i2c/* and compile the code (you will need files *bcm2835.c* and *bcm2835.h* on this folder; you may acquire them from the *src* folder).
+5. Inside folder *bcm2835*, go to the I<sup>2</sup>C example following the route *bcm2835-1.58/examples/i2c/* and compile the code (you will need files *bcm2835.c* and *bcm2835.h* on this folder; you may acquire them from the *src* folder).
 Here is a hint:
 ```
 $ gcc -o i2c i2c.c ../../src/bcm2835.c
 ```
-Run the executable program and obtain the data of seconds, minutes and hours from the RTC, and display it on the terminal ([detailed info in the datasheet](https://datasheets.maximintegrated.com/en/ds/DS1307.pdf)).
+6. Run the executable program and obtain the data of seconds, minutes and hours from the RTC, and display it on the terminal ([detailed info in the datasheet](https://datasheets.maximintegrated.com/en/ds/DS1307.pdf)).
 Your program should also set the current date and time onto the RTC.
 Demonstrate how to read individually each location of the RTC (seconds, minutes, etc.) by adjusting the RTC internal pointer.
 Log in the commands and take screenshots of your outputs.
 Finally, show how to read all the memory locations at once using terminal commands; show the commands and take screenshots of the outcomes.

-Finally, identify the corresponding code sections in *i2c.c* (the full source code can be also found [here](http://www.airspayce.com/mikem/bcm2835/i2c_8c-example.html)), and answer the following:
+7. Finally, identify the corresponding code sections in *i2c.c* (the full source code can be also found [here](http://www.airspayce.com/mikem/bcm2835/i2c_8c-example.html)), and answer the following:

    1. How to begin a transfer?
    2. How to set the address of the slave?
    3. How to define read/write operations?
    4. What is the meaning of the *len* parameter?

 ### Part II.
 Bus Topology
-Write a program that displays in the terminal and logs in a text file the current temperature from the TC74, and records the date and time each time the temperature exceeds 30°C. Display the data using the following format:
+1. Based on the *i2c.c* code, write a program that displays on the terminal and logs in a text file, the current temperature, as read from the TC74, and logs in the date and time every 10 seconds, or each time the temperature exceeds 30°C. Your data must be displayd and logged in following format shown below:
 ```
 RECEIVER> Temperature: 24°C
 RECEIVER> Record 1: 12/09/18 Sat 08:55:44 PM
 RECEIVER> Record 2: 12/09/18 Sat 09:01:35 PM
 RECEIVER> Record 3: 12/09/18 Sat 09:08:20 PM
 ```
 Both, the TC74 and the RTC, should be hooked up to the same I<sup>2</sup>C bus and must work as *slaves*; the Raspberry Pi has to be set as *master*.

-Display the collected data on the terminal and log it in, in a .txt file.
-The logged data should follow the format showed below:

 Consider the following requirements:
-* The recording table can only contain the 3 more recent events.
+* The data log must contain only the 3 most recent events.
+* If the data log is full, the newest event replaces the oldest.
 * These records must be initialized with the following date:
 ```
 01/01/01 Mon 12:00:00 AM
 ```
-* If all the records are used, you must replace the oldest with the new one.
-* You should report the temperature and the records every 10 seconds.

 ## Report
-1.
+Turn in a technical report containing the following:

+1. Terminal commands to obtain data from the RTC on part I.6<sup>1</sup>.
+2. Terminal commands to build and execute the program in C, writen on Part II.1.<sup>1</sup>.
-2. Link to your GitHub repository containing the codes for Lab work, parts I and II.
+3. Link to your GitHub repository containing the codes for Lab work, including parts I and II.
-3. Report the commands to build and execute the program in C writen in Part II.
-4. Report printouts illustrating the correct operation of your program.
+4. Link to your demostration video for parts I and II.
+5. Individual conclusions of Laboratory 5.
+Elaborate your paragraph(s) based on the following guidelines:
+   * Which was the most challenging part of this lab work and why?
+   * What application would you propose to solve, at least partially, using an embedded system similar to the one used in this lab (RPi + DS1338 + TC74)?
+   * What any other applications (and sensors that would be required, in such case) come to your mind to implement as an embedded system, along with the RPi, to replace a chore around your home? (intelligent doorlocks, smart lighting, automatic plant watering, etc.)

+<sup>1</sup>Include screenshots showing the outcomes from the Terminal, which in turn, must include captions describing the figure.